canonical/pydantic-kitbash/README.md

 # pydantic-kitbash

-Kitbash is a Sphinx extension that automates the generation of reference documentation for Pydantic models.
+Kitbash is a Sphinx extension that generates reference documentation for Pydantic models.

 Kitbash parses a model to describe its fields in a Sphinx document.
 It can target an entire model or specific fields.
 When covering a specific field, you can add